hexereii/BerryHUD/readme.txt

 Changed the mainmenu font to fit the HUD better (MainMenuOverride.res/GameMenu.res) Changed the cp icons (cpicon)
 Fixed the matchmaking menus by turning them to default HUDs with my font

+berryhud f1
+Modified the Medic UI to be more accessible to uber % (hudmediccharge.res) Added new buttons to the in-game tools bar (tools.res) Adding linux support!